slamora/brackets-wiki/Extension-Manager-Workflows.md

 > This is a little funny&mdash;not sure if this is the right way to handle this
 > scenario or if there's something smarter we want to do here.

+> (kd) I guess we could handle this case specifically.
+In addition to the "Upload"
+> button there could be a "Try Published Version" button that acts as a toggle
+> between the released version and the in-development version.